Criminal Justice Reform · England & Wales

 We are monitoring this review closely.
 Our work on digital evidence failures in stalking prosecutions, victim misidentification, and DARVO dynamics is directly relevant to its scope.
 We will engage with the Government's response when published.

-Ministry of Justice · Open Consultation
+Ministry of Justice · Consultation · Ref: ANON-V7KZ-BF5J-S

 New Victims' Code